Virtual Design & Construction (VDC)

 Additional MATT Technologies

-A system that allows the user to link the construction schedule to elements in the model, then can run simulations to show what the project will look like at given point in time.
+A system that allows the user to link the construction schedule to elements in the model, then can run simulations to show what the project will look like at any given point in time.
 A very useful tool for identifying and working out sequencing challenges.
+See project here.

 Point Cloud Data

 Allows users to bring the 3D model into the field.
 Users can look at the design to be constructed overlaid on the actual site conditions.
-This technology was used and the Academy Museum of Motion Pictures to set control lines on the inside of the sphere and to understand where the theater walls needed to be in relation to those control lines.
+This technology was used at the Academy Museum of Motion Pictures to set control lines on the inside of the sphere and to understand where the theater walls needed to be in relation to those control lines.
+See project here.